tiago-martinho/tiago-martinho/README.md

-- Currently working on my master thesis on automatic generation of questions about programming code 📝
+- Currently working on my master thesis on automatic generation of questions about introductory programming code 📝
 - Reach me on [LinkedIn](https://www.linkedin.com/in/tiagomartinhos/) 👔

 <!--